 Tumpek Uduh is the celebration of gratitude towards nature for plantations and a fruitful harvest.
 Tumpek Uduh is a day dedicated to offering respect to nature, trees and plants.
 As the Balinese economy highly depends on coconut palms, they form a significant part of the Tumpek Uduh rituals.
 Clothed in Balinese linen, the trees and other greenery are adorned in scarves, headbands and belts as well.

 The Ngrupuk Parade or Ogoh Ogoh Parade is held before the Bali island goes into hiding for Nyepi.
 During the Ogoh Ogoh parade, Balinese Hindus carry out celebrations with drums and torches.
 The highlight of this parade is the giant wood, bamboo and paper monster dolls made in varied artistic shapes and sizes representing harmful societal.
-The monster dolls represent mythological demons that are burnt at the end of the ceremony to signify the end of all aspects of thus purifying the environment.
+The monster dolls represent mythological demons that are burnt at the end of the ceremony to signify the end of all aspects of evil, thus purifying the environment.

-Odalan is a temple celebration held at the mother temple of ‘Pura Besakih’, the largest Hindu temple of Bali.
+Odalan is a temple celebration held at the mother temple of ‘Pura Besakih’, the largest Hindu temple in Bali.
 Pura Besakih is a millennium-old temple that witnesses varied Balinese communities coming together in prayer and processions during Odalan.
-One of the great traditions of the festival comprises of women head-balancing baskets of fruits and flowers as an offering to the Gods
+One of the great traditions of the festival comprises women head-balancing baskets of fruits and flowers as an offering to the Gods

 Also referred to as Saniscara Keliwon Tegeh, Tumpek Landep takes place every 210 days according to the Pawukon Calendar in Bali.
 During the Tumpek Landep, devotees make ceremonial offerings made of metal.
 The village temple overflows with special prayers and offerings made in the belief that the blessings in return would bring them luck and safety.